NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Istanbul bridges Europe and Asia — world-class food, 42 JCI hospitals, a dedicated Digital Nomad Visa, and your dollar goes remarkably far Exceptional Value for Hard Currency, Istanbul — A World City, World-Class Medical Care are among the top reasons expats choose Turkey.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Turkey straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Turkey — straight to your inbox.